pixframeStudios/towi_godot/README.md

 4. In Godot Engine go to Project > Project Settings.
 Search the Plugins Tab
 5. Search towi_godot and turn the plugin to Active

+#Deployment Instructions

+You can check how to use the plugin in Godot here [How to use] (https://github.com/pixframeStudios/towi_godot/blob/main/How%20to%20use)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/pixframe/towi/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.